asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 	- **Saved Filters** opens a submenu.
 		- **Save Filters^** allows you to save your current filter set.
 		- **View Filters...^** allows you to view your saved filter sets.
 Click Apply Filters to apply them to your current search.
+	- **Share Search** opens a submenu.
+		- **Copy Search Link** will copy all the search parameters that have been set in the current search as a URL.
+The URL can then be pasted into a browser search bar to recreate the search exactly, or pasted into a document and saved to recreate the search later.
+		- **Share With Email** will open a new email with the URL of the search to send to others.
 	- **Help & Tutorials** provides both illustrated and video demonstrations on the basic steps for setting up a search and viewing the results.
 		- ^*Note*: You must be signed in to Vertex for these options to be available.
+	- **Export** opens a submenu.
+		- **Export Python** will provide a Python code snippet to recreate the current search using the Python search module asf_search.
+It also provides a link to the asf_search documentation.
+		- **Export API** will provide the API URL to recreate the current search using the SearchAPI.
+It also provides a link to the SearchAPI documentation.
+- Click **Help** for additional help options.
+	- **Watch Our Tutorials** provides both illustrated and video demonstrations on how to use Vertex.
+	- **Read Our User Guide** opens the Vertex documentation in a new tab.
+	- **Read Our On Demand Guide** opens the On Demand documentation in a new tab.
+	- **Find SAR Data Using ASF API** opens the SearchAPI documentation in a new tab.
+	- **Learn More About ASF & SAR** opens the ASF website in a new tab.
+	- **Statistics and GitHub Repository** provides links to our GitHub Vertex repository.
+- Click on the **Sign in** icon once you are signed in to display the user options.
+	- **Saved Searches** opens a list of searches that you have named and saved.
+Click on the magnifying glass icon to load the search settings.
+	- **Search History** opens a list of your 10 last searches that were not named and saved.
+Click on the magnifying glass icon to load the search settings.
+	- **Saved Filters** opens a list of filters that you have saved.
+Click *Apply Filters* to apply the selected filter set to your search.
+	- **Preferences** opens a window that allows you to set search preferences for dataset, max results, map layer, and default filter presets.
+These preferences will be saved and applied to future searches.
 - *Note*: **Saved Searches**, **Saved Filters**, and **Search History** are available through both the Sign in menu and the Search button down arrow menu.
 - Click into the **Search all ASF** field on the grey header bar to perform a search.
 Inputs into this field will search across all ASF websites.
 	- You may also click the **microphone** icon if you prefer to use voice search.